zerodha/nithinkamath.me/content/blog/impact-of-revision-in-exchange-transaction-charges-and-stt.md

 ---

-quity delivery will continue to be free at [@zerodhaonline](https://x.com/zerodhaonline).
+Equity delivery will continue to be free at [@zerodhaonline](https://x.com/zerodhaonline).
 As of now, we are not making any changes to our brokerage.

 From today, Oct 1, 2024,